tylertoussaint/NBA-2KI/README.md

 ![stepback](https://github.com/tylertoussaint/NBA-2KI/assets/87991331/16c41df0-e685-4270-a7dd-b8db284e2ab2)

 ## Usage
-- Run the script in a Jupyter Notebook or any Python environment (suggest Jupyter Notebook as dependecies and libraries already installed).
+- Run the script in a Jupyter Notebook or any Python environment (suggest Jupyter Notebook as dependencies and libraries already installed).
   - https://docs.jupyter.org/en/latest/install/notebook-classic.html (download instructions for jupyter notebook)
 - Make sure you have a webcam or camera connected for real-time gesture detection.
 - Make sure key bindings in 2k are set to: